andycandy-de/SimpleAndroidBridge/README.md

 ```
 // Javascript
-console.log(Bridge.interfaces.Android.search({surname: "Pitt"}))
+console.log(Bridge.interfaces.Android.searchContact({surname: "Pitt"}))
 ```

 ### Share Promise

 The javascript bridge which is built in the android sdk executes all functions in a blocking way.
 The webapp is fully blocked until the native function returns.
-With this libray you can define a Promise return type.
-With the 'doInBackground' function the android code is executed in a backgroud thread and the webapp is not blocked.
+With this library you can define a Promise return type.
+With the 'doInBackground' function the android code is executed in a background thread and the webapp is not blocked.

 ```
 // Kotlin